plee07/scanndit/readme.md

 **A couple of paragraphs about the general approach you took.**

 > We started this project with a focus on modulaization and DRY principle.
-We took both a pair programming and individual approach.
-Initially we started off by buidling the general structure of the project together, then divided up the work based on user stories.
-In order to keep us working together we didn't divide the work by features but by user stories on the same feature.
-This allowed us to work independently but also forced us to have hourly meetings where we shared, discussed, and refactored our code into reusable functions.
+We took a pair programming and individual approach.
+Initially we started off by buidling the general template layout and file structure of the project together, then divided up the work based on user stories.
+In order to keep us working together we tackled different user stories from the same feature.
+This allowed us to work independently on a story but also forced us to have frequent meetings where we shared, discussed, and refactored our code into reusable functions due to working on the same feature.

 **Descriptions of any unsolved problems or major hurdles you had to overcome.**